Amrit1604/KeyVora/docs/SECURITY.md

 # SECURITY.md

-# Security Measures and Considerations for CodedPad
+# Security Measures and Considerations for KeyVora

 ## Overview
-CodedPad is designed with security in mind, focusing on client-side encryption and data protection.
+KeyVora is designed with security in mind, focusing on client-side encryption and data protection.
 This document outlines the security measures implemented in the application and provides recommendations for users to enhance their security posture.

 ## Client-Side Encryption
 - All notes are encrypted on the client side before being sent to the server.
 This ensures that sensitive data is never transmitted in plaintext.